ibm-cloud-docs/EventStreams/quick_setup_guide.md

     This is how long messages are retained before they are deleted.

     If your messages are not read by a consumer within this time, they will be missed.

+### Working with topics
+{: #work_topic_ui}

+_Talk about Creating, listing, updating, and deleting topics, Describing the cluster_ _Bring in information like suggested topic naming strategies_

+You can list the topics you've created by clicking **Topics** in the console.

 ## Create a topic and select number of partitions by using the CLI
 {: #create_topic_cli}